PDIS/transcript/2023-12-12-Conversation-with-Bloomberg.md

 This is the OECD PISA?

 ### Audrey Tang:
-It was something that's published along with PISA.
+It was ICCS (International Civic and Citizenship Education Study), published along with PISA.
 PISA is education.
 This is the civic measurement or something, but it's published on the same day as PISA.
 It was announced in the cabinet meeting a week or two ago.
 Last week, exactly.
 So, we have beautiful PowerPoints and so on.

 And really, we're quite proud of the work of the teachers because this is really, to me, it feels very assuring because before entering the cabinet, I worked on the basic education curriculum, the so-called 2019 basic education curriculum.
 And that reform is a comprehensive switch from rote memorization, so-called literacy curriculum, to a maker-doer competence - no standardized answers.
 You work with your fellow students and help them compete against them.
 So, almost Nordic way of reimagining education.